 The FCA noted that while savers may want to consolidate pots, with demand for consolidation expected to increase when the introduction of pensions dashboards raises consumers’ awareness of how many pots they hold, it is important that transfers and consolidation are efficient and in the consumer’s interests.

-"We know that, when a transfer is requested, many firms flag to consumers where ceding schemes have valuable benefits," the FCA stated, clarifying, however, that, currently, different firms communicate this to the consumer in various ways.
+And whilst the regulator acknowledged that many firms already flag to consumers where ceding schemes have valuable benefits, it pointed out that, currently, different firms communicate this to the consumer in various ways, with not all savers understanding certain features.

 The FCA is also consulting on plans to change its framework surrounding self-invested personal pensions (SIPPs), following concerns that regulation has not always kept pace with the variety of business models.